rooseveltframework/source-configs/README.md

 As well, you can have the following optional properties:

 * acceptedValues: a object to be used to define enumerations with a values field containing an array of accepted values and a fallback field which will be used if the config option is invalid
-* envVarParser: a function to parse environment variables or a string which will be used as a delimiter for simple delimiter split strings
+* envVarParser: a function to parse environment variables or a string which will be used as a delimiter for simple delimiter split strings (This can only be implemented when writing the schema in a JS file or overwritten before being initialized)

 Also, a primitive can be a function which takes the parent scope config as a parameter to create strings based upon other config primitives.